xenloops/securityKB/owasp_top_10/main.md

 ## Server-Side Request Forgery (SSRF) (2021: A10)

 The server is tricked into making unintended requests (e.g. internal network, cloud metadata endpoints).
+The problem occurs when at least part of a remote resource URL is under user control and the application neglects to validate it.
 Attackers use SSRF to breach internal systems not directly exposed to the outside.